Adirondack Vacation Center >

 you may visit, a full season-long calendar of events to

-enjoy including snowshoe tours, special ladies' days and
+enjoy including BBQ's, special ladies' days,

-equipment demo days.
+equipment demo days and more.
 Periodically throughout the winter

 season, we offer Saturday evening dinner and snowshoe